 Lelabari Giwa-Ojuri L’20

-Prior to starting law school, Lelabari was a post-placement middle school counselor for Prep for Prep, a youth development and education non-profit dedicated to providing support for students of color enrolled in private schools.
-In this capacity, she provided mentoring, social-emotional support and academic advising to 7th - 9th grade students in independent schools in New York and New Jersey.
-Before working at Prep for Prep, Lelabari worked as a Bronx court representative for the Center for Alternative Sentencing and Employment Services, a youth alternative to incarceration program.
-As a court representative, she advocated for court-involved youth aged 16 - 24 who potentially faced incarceration due to felony charges.
+Prior to Penn Law, Lelabari was a post-placement middle school counselor for Prep for Prep, a youth development and education non-profit dedicated to providing support for students of color enrolled in private schools.
+In this capacity, she provided mentoring, social-emotional support, and academic advising to 7th-9th grade students in independent schools in New York and New Jersey.
+Before working at Prep for Prep, Lelabari worked as a Bronx court representative for the Center for Alternative Sentencing and Employment Services, a youth alternative-to-incarceration program.
+As a court representative, she advocated for court-involved youth aged 16-24 who potentially faced incarceration due to adult felony charges.
 Lelabari worked closely with case managers, social workers and defense attorneys to provide holistic care and keep judges apprised of participants’ progress.